- 600g diced pork leg

 15 mins (prep) | 15 mins (cooking)

-1. Place the pork between two sheets of baking paper.
-Fold the sides to seal.
-Bash with a rolling pin to tenderise and flatten.
+1. Place the pork pieces between 2 sheets of baking paper.
+Fold the sides to make a parcel and bash it with a rolling pin to tenderise and flatten the pork.

-2. Mix the pork with half the ginger, all the garlic, soy, honey and a good pinch of pepper.
+2. Mix the pork with half the ginger, all the garlic, soy sauce, honey and a crack of black pepper.

-3. Warm a frying pan over a high heat.
-Once hot, add the pork in a single layer, cooking in batches if needed, till golden on both sides.
+3. Warm a frying pan on a high heat.
+When hot, add the pork in a single layer, cooking in batches if needed, till golden on both sides.
 Pour in the marinade (little by little if cooking in batches).
 Let it reduce and coat the meat in a sticky glaze.

-4. Meanwhile, boil water for your noodles.
-Thinly slice your spring onions and peel/julienne your carrots.
+4. Meanwhile, boil water for the noodles.
+Thinly slice the spring onions and peel and thinly slice or julienne the carrot.

-5. When your pork is cooked, spoon onto a dish.
-Add the stock to your pan, scrape the bottom to loosen all the ginger flavour.
+5. When the pork is cooked, spoon it out into a dish.
+Pour the stock into the pan and let it bubble, scraping the bottom to loosen all the gingery flavour.

-6. Cook your noodles in a pan of boiling water for 4 mins till tender.
-Drain and rinse under cold water.
+6. Add the noodles to the boiling water and cook for 4 mins till tender.
+Drain and rinse the noodles under cold water.

-7. Add the noodles and veg to the stock.
-Warm through.
-Add the pork.
-Ladle into bowls.
-Finish with fresh herbs, chilli slices and an extra slosh of soy sauce, if needed.
+7. Add the noodles and veg to the pan of stock and warm through.
+Add the pork, then ladle everything into warm bowls.
+Top the ramen with fresh herbs, chilli slices and an extra splash of soy sauce, if you like.